Zartarius/boolean_algebra/README.md

 # Boolean Algebra modules
 Modules to help with problems relating to boolean algebra and digital circuit design (calculating Gate Input Cost, boolean simplification, printing truth tables, SOP/POS form, prime implicants etc).
-Many of the k-map solvers and boolean expression simplifiers online are incorrect, especially when it comes to problems with "don't care conditions", this module aims to solve that.
+Many of the k-map solvers and boolean expression simplifiers online simplify expressions incorrectly, especially when it comes to problems with "don't care conditions", this module aims to solve that.

 Example usage is shown in `main.py`.
 Requires 0 external libraries or packages.